schuyler/autobus/README.md

 ```

 When `publish()` is called, the event object is serialized to JSON and sent out
-over a Redis pub/sub channel.
+over the transport.
 All subscribers to that event class will receive a
 copy of the event object.

 ### Receving an event from the bus